Home

 Beryl that has been treated with irradiation produces a deep blue aquamarine type stone and was named Maxixe Aquamarine; these gemstones hit the market about 30 years ago, but their color also fades easy in the sunlight.

 Fortunately most Maxixe Aquamarines have been taken off the market, but some are still around.
-If you happen to find a very deep blue aquamarine that does not have good reflection and brilliance, and it is priced low, chances are that you have come across a so called Maxixe Aquamarine.
+If you happen to find a very deep blue aquamarine that does not have good light reflection and brilliance qualities, and is priced low, chances are that you have come across a so called Maxixe Aquamarine.

-Keep in mind that aquamarines are valued for their color (deep blue is higher valued), clarity (clear with no blemishes), and cut (custom cuts are higher valued); carat has little to do with the gemstone’s overall price.
+Keep in mind that a loose aquamarine gemstone is valued based on color (deep blue is higher valued), clarity (clear with no blemishes), and cut (custom cuts are higher valued); carat has little to do with the gemstone’s overall price.

 Send in your questions and comments, or upload pics of your gorgeous aquamarine rings here!